OCA/l10n-italy/l10n_it_account_tax_kind/README.rst

 Configuration
 =============

-To configure this module, you need to go to
+To configure this module, you need to:

+#. be a member of group "Accounting & Finance / Adviser"
-Invoicing -> Configuration -> Taxes -> Account Tax Kind
+#. go to Invoicing -> Configuration -> Taxes -> Italian Localization -> Account Tax Kind

-and create a new kind of tax or modify existing one
+#. create a new kind of tax or modify existing one

 Usage
 =====

 To use this module, you need to:

-#.
-Go to Invoicing -> Configuration -> Taxes -> Taxes
+#. go to Invoicing -> Configuration -> Accounting -> Taxes

-open the tax to modify and set a Kind value
+#. open the tax to modify, go to "Advanced Options" tab and set a Kind value

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot